DirectMyFile/YamBot/README.md

-# YamBot
+# PolyMorphic Bot

-An Easy IRC Bot that uses only YAML for configuration.
+An easy to use IRC bot written in dart.
+It is designed to be extensible and flexible through plugins.